Skip to main content

 How do I apply?

-The Capital Project Grants webpage contains the link to the online application.
-It also provides application worksheets in M.S.
-Word and in PDF if you would like to use those to help prepare your answers.
-You are not required to use the worksheets.
+The Capital Project Grants webpage contained the link to the online application.
+It also provided application worksheets in M.S.
+Word and in PDF for help in preparing answers.
+Applicants were not required to use the worksheets.

 What if I have questions about this funding?